ryanhanli/Basic-Java-Programs/README.md

 3. AutoClicker(MouseBot and MouseBotInvoker)

-Mouse bot that left clicks based on the user's input of clicks and delay between clicks.
+Mouse bot that left clicks based on the user's input(desired number of clicks and delay between clicks).
 Utilizes Java's built-in Robot Class.